 Success of this cake, then, depends on buying a good quality and super fresh white rice flour.
 I always suggest buying at a bulk food store if you can – white rice flour seems to be quite a high turnover item so it will be fresh.
 It shouldn’t smell like much at all – maybe a subtle milky smell at the most.

 I tried to make this cake work without yoghurt.
 I really did.
 The fact of the matter, though, is a good full fat yoghurt makes this cake moist, fluffy and light.
 The versions that I tried with milk just weren’t the same.
 I am planning to develop a vegan version in the future, but for now this is where we are.
 I recommend a full fat plain yoghurt for this recipe.
 I love Jalna lactose free full cream pot set yoghurt.
 It’s thick, creamy, delicious and suitable for those with lactose issues.
-If you’d prefer not to use yoghurt, stay tuned for an upcoming single flour banana cake.

-In the mood for cake?
+In the mood for gluten free cake?
 Try:

 - My starchy flour and gum free funfetti cake